SolutionGuidance/psm/INSTALL.md

 Download the [PostgreSQL JDBC driver](https://jdbc.postgresql.org/download.html) (specifically, the JDBC 4.2 version of the driver).
-Place it in the parent directory, relative to the WildFly directory, and deploy it to your application server:
+Place it in the parent directory, relative to the WildFly directory.
+Then deploy it to your application server by running the following command in the WildFly
+directory:

 ```ShellSession
 $ ./bin/jboss-cli.sh --connect --command="deploy ../postgresql-{VERSION}.jar"